tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 Delete share
 ----------------------------

-To remove existing share simply call :doc:`Delete share <../endpoints/deviceshare/delete>` endpoint with share id you want to delete.
+To remove user access to device call :doc:`Delete share <../endpoints/deviceshare/delete>` endpoint with share id you want to delete.

 **Sample request**